Standard Poodle FAQ

-- Answer: 1st we invite people to fill out the form at the bottom of most of our web pages.
-Tes replies as she does the sales & marketing end being she started the business in 2004, with Dani taking over in time, then see section #1 Protocol at > standardpoodlepuppiesforsale - once you make a down payment Tes sends a checklist for you to know our communication and steps along the way in working together.
+- Answer: 1st I invite people to fill out the form at the bottom of most of our web pages.
+Tes replies, then see section #1 Protocol at > standardpoodlepuppiesforsale - once you make a down payment Tes sends a checklist for you to know communication and steps along the way in working together.
 As important as the contract!

 6. What commands should I know in bringing home a pup from you?

 - Answer: I only like to breed when down-payments are made, knowing the litter is wanted is key!
 I don't just breed to breed.
 So if I don't have pups at the time, your patient willingness to plan ahead benefits everyone.

 8. Do you have older poodles for sale?

 - Answer: Rarely.
 Generally my pups are all sold by the time they are 8 weeks of age.
 It may be that several might be with us for 3 months.
 Instead of dropping a price after 3 months, that I have now done more vaccinations and training, I donate remaining pups to service groups as a Vet group in Austin, TX to be trained for service dogs, paying it forward :o)

 - I invite people to watch the site for retiring dams, only placed in "My" surrounding state of residence TX.

 I must be vigilant to assure all the breeding spoos will be the best breeder with offspring my customers desire.
 If the breeding poodle turns out to not be qualified for whatever the reason, I will seek to place them in a home in TX.
 If the poodle is several years old I like to go to the owners home and introduce the poodle to the home for several hours before we leave.
 It is within the next weeks time frame that I ask the potential new owner to make a decision as I do not want the pet to be jumping around from home to home.

 * Royal Standard Poodle Questions...yummy bones to chew?